Edit Blog Post

 Being a bit of a Marital Artist myself I could appreciate this display.
 This Marital Artist is expressing to music the way "her indoors" rolls her eyes, stamps her authority and says "no" to football on the telly.

-imagined it would be.
+would be.
 For the most part people say only two things, either “Look at the size of that ant!” or “LEECHES!”.

 Leeches are one of those unfortunate animals that were created by an infantile God.
 He was young - all he could do was roll clay into sausages and stick it to stuff.
 Hey presto: Leeches.
 All they do is suck.
 What sort of a pointless existence is that?
 Ants have whole movies showing how cute and interesting they are.
 Even worms and slugs can be cute in children’s books.
 But you rarely see cute stories about leeches.